Nasr ibn Sayyar: Civil wars and the Abbasid Revolution

 In 743, after the death of Caliph Hisham, his successor, Walid II, reconfirmed Nasr in his post.
 The influential governor of Iraq, Yusuf ibn Umar al-Thaqafi, an opponent of Nasr, tried to lure him away from his province by calling him to Iraq.
 Nasr delayed his departure, stalling for time, and was saved by the murder of Walid in April 744.
-Walid's successor, Yazid III, moved to install a regime dominated by the Yemeni Kalb tribe.
-Nasr's position was severely undermined, and the Yemeni faction now hoped to see their leader, Juday al-Kirmani, appointed governor in his stead.
+Walid's successor, Yazid III, moved to install a regime dominated by the Yamani Kalb tribe.
+Nasr's position was severely undermined, and the Yamani faction now hoped to see their leader, Juday al-Kirmani, appointed governor in his stead.
 Indeed, Yazid appointed his favourite, the Kalbi Mansur ibn Jumhur, as governor of Iraq, and he in turn nominated his own brother as Nasr's replacement.
 Nasr refused to accept this, and was again fortunate in his persistence, for Mansur fell out of favour and was dismissed after only two months.
+Nasr's position was that regardless of the strife in the core territories of the caliphate, the Arabs of Khurasan, living on an exposed and dangerous frontier of the entire Islamic world, could not afford to be driven into civil strife; the historian al-Mada'ini reports his exhortation to the Khurasanis with the words: "O people of Khurasan, are an armed post at the throat of the enemy.
+Beware!
+Beware lest two of your swords cross each other!"

-Agitation among the Yemeni faction persisted, amidst rumours that Nasr had intercepted letters appointing al-Kirmani as governor, and a dispute on the payment of stipends to the muqatila.
+Despite Nasr's entreaties, agitation among the Yamani faction persisted, amidst rumours that Nasr had intercepted letters appointing al-Kirmani as governor, and a dispute on the payment of stipends to the muqatila.
 Nasr tried to secure his own position by deposing al-Kirmani from his leadership of the Azd, as well as by trying to win over Azd and Rabi'ah leaders.
 This led to a general uprising by the Azd and Rabi'ah under al-Kirmani.
-It is indicative of the lingering inter-tribal antagonism of the late Umayyad world that the rebellion was launched in the name of revenge for the Muhallabids, an Azd family that had been purged after rebelling in 720—an act which had since become a symbol of Yemeni resentment of the Umayyads and their northern Arab-dominated regime.
+It is indicative of the lingering inter-tribal antagonism of the late Umayyad world that the rebellion was launched in the name of revenge for the Muhallabids, an Azd family that had been purged after rebelling in 720—an act which had since become a symbol of Yamani resentment of the Umayyads and their northern Arab-dominated regime.